Author – Smrithi Fredric

 Chalicodoma build houses similar to those of wasps.
 The common locations for building houses are old walls and rocks.
 Unlike wasps, they use a harder and sturdier form of cement prepared from chalky clay mixed with sand and hardened with saliva.
 The houses are made facing southwards.

-The female bees collect the cement in their jawline and lay it on the wall creating a round structure.
+The female bees collect the cement in their jawline and lay it on the wall to create a round structure.
 Then, grains of sand and girth are added to the outer surface which roughens the exterior while the interior is smoothed.
 When the construction is partly complete the bees collect honey from flowers and mix it with the pollen grains to form a cake.
 This is used as fodder for the coming offspring.
-The structure is completed with making of the lid.
+The structure is completed with the making of the lid.
 To protect the whole structure, the bee puts a layer of cement mixed with saliva.
-This keeps it waterproof and lowers probability of overheating.
+This keeps it waterproof and lowers the probability of overheating.

 Bower birds: The Love-Impelled Architects

 Bower birds are found in the forests of New Guinea and Australia.
 These birds are colorful in nature and have vibrant courtship behaviors to attract mates.
 The males build a safe structure in their bower and decorate it with appealing objects.
 These could include glass shards, plastic toys, plastic or real flowers.
 This behavior of hoarding spirited objects is to influence the sexual selection and thus helps to keep up their progeny.
 The males also dance to attract females.
 The bowerbird male is responsible for nurturing the infant chicks along with the female (they share a monogamous relationship).
 However, all the other types of bowerbirds are polygynous where the female constructs the nest and are sole caretakers of their young ones.

 Robin Hood Fish (Archer Fish): Arch-Masters